6296 Donnelly Plaza

 When to Start: Born Ready or “Wait Until They’re Ready” …or Wait Until You’re ReadyMichelle D. Swaney, The Complete Guide to Potty Training

 I really like this potty training book.
 It aims to turn parents into the “CEO of Pottying” in their household.
-We’re using it right now and find it to be practical and actionable.
-It includes a 5-Step potty training plan, as well as advice from experts and real parents.
+We’re using it now and find it practical and actionable.
+It includes a 5-Step potty training plan and advice from experts and real parents.

 “I realized that the age-old wisdom of baby potty learning could be combined with modern-day methods.
 In fact, combining the two methods is the answer that so many potty training parents have been searching for.”Michelle Swaney, The Complete Guide to Potty Training